eljuanchosf/pyrotic/README.md

 | inject: | bool | false | false |
 | before: | string | "" | type config struct |
 | after: | string | "" | // commands |

+### Using shared templates

+In some instances you will want to reuse some templates across multiple generators.
+This can be done by having a `shared` directory within the `_templates` directory.
+Any templates that are declared in the [shared](example/_templates/shared/config.tmpl) directory will be loading along with the generator.
+[Reference](example/_templates/fakr/shared_config.tmpl) the shared template within your generator directory in order to inject / append / create file.

 ## Built in template functions